buy the book ribbon

 • You have root access to it.

-• It’s on the public internet.
+• It’s on the public internet (ie, it has a public IP address).

 • You can SSH into it.